 The untrained eye, i.e. many of us looking for a pet Bengal, may not be able to tell the genuine article apart from a specimen that isn’t.

 What does ‘Pedigree’ mean?
 In this instance, pedigree refers to a record or chart that essentially details the cat’s ancestry or in effect, its family tree.

 Some scammers will try to pass off half-Bengals (that’s Bengals bred with another cat breed, not half an animal…) as pure bred knowing full-well some people will be easily fooled and not ask for evidence of their pedigree.

-- A Bengal breeder will have a pedigree chart or document that should show the kittens they have for sale have come from a genuine Bengal lineage.
+- A Bengal breeder will have a pedigree chart or document that should prove the kittens they have for sale are from a genuine Bengal lineage.

 - This should go back around 4 or 5 generations.